Dzierżysławice: Geography

 The village is located in the southern part of Opole Voivodeship, close to the Czech Republic–Poland border.
 It is situated in the historical Prudnik Land region, as well as in Upper Silesia.
 It lies in the Silesian Lowlands, in the valley of Osobłoga river.
 The sołectwo of Dzierżysławice has an area of 822 ha.

 Integral parts

 According to the National Register of Geographical Names for 2025, the village of Dzierżysławice had 1 integral part, classified as a part of the village (część wsi): Kolonia.

 Etymology

 The name Dzierżysławice was derived from the name Dzierżysław.
 Historically, the village was known in Polish as Dzierżysławice and Dyrślowice.
 The name was adopted into the German language as Dirschelwitz.

-Following the Second World War, the Polish name Dzierżysławice was introduced by the Commission for the Determination of Place Names.
+Following the Second World War, the historic Polish name Dzierżysławice was confirmed official by the Commission for the Determination of Place Names.
 As Gmina Głogówek gained the bilingual status on 1 December 2009, the government introduced an additional German name for the village: Dirschelwitz.